Key Takeaways

-There are many definitions for data parsing as it is a vast concept but, we'll try to keep it simple in this article.
+There are many definitions of data parsing, as it is a vast concept, but we’ve tried to simplify it for you.

-In simple terms, data parsing is the conversion of data from one format to another; usually from unstructured data (for example in HTML or PDF) to structured data (for example JSON or CSV).
-It converts the data into another, more readable, format for a machine.
+Data parsing is the conversion of data from one format to another, usually from unstructured data (raw HTML) to structured data (JSON, CSV).
+It converts the data into a more readable format.

-A data parser helps to parse data and transforms it into any structured format that you need.
-However, not every data parser works in the same way; some have specific parsing rules to follow.
+A data parser helps to parse data and transform it into any format you need.
+However, only some data parsers work similarly; some have specific parsing rules to follow.

 Wikipedia defines parsing as "the process of analyzing a string of symbols, either in natural language, or data structures.